fnayre/fnayre.github.io/_posts/2018-12-15-csv-parser.md

 With parser combinators, we can follow a similar process, except that we're using the same abstraction.
 Since everything is a parser, we're just assembling basic parsers into more complex parsers.

 Note that, for each one of above parsers (or lexers if you want), the result of parsing an input string is a string representing the matched slice.
-For example, `FIELD` will return a substring matching any character except `\n` and `,`.
+For example, `field` will return a substring matching any character except `\n` and `,`.

 Next, we define records, remember the definition was